codevalley/zerodown/examples/basic/content/home.md

 ## Explore the Site

 This site demonstrates a clean, simple design with excellent readability and minimal distractions.
-You can explore the following sections:

-- **Notes**: Short thoughts and observations
+[section_list]

-- **Projects**: A showcase of my work
+## Latest Notes

-- **Links**: Interesting resources from around the web
+[latest_posts count="3" section="notes"]

 The content is written in Markdown, making it easy to maintain and update.